nicolocarpignoli/subtitles-alert-bot/README.md

 #### Database

-As database we used MongoDB.
+We used MongoDB.
 In `js/db/mongo.js` you can find our model.
 For full compatibility with existing code, please use the same data model.

 ### Issue tracker and new features to develop